Corporate Governance Policy

 To strategically and efficiently implement corporate management with agility, the Management Council deliberates and decides on important matters relating to the Company and its Group companies within the scope of authority delegated by the Board of Directors in principle on a weekly basis.

-The Management Council is comprised of executive directors including the Representative Director, full-time Audit and Supervisory Committee Members and other members of the senior management.
+The Management Council is comprised of executive directors including the Representative Director, full-time Audit and Supervisory Committee Members, group executive officers, and other members of the senior management.

 2.4.Structure to support the Board of Directors and the Management Council